Overview

 list_resources

-List all blocks, listings, pages, storages, or integrations within a project.
+List all blocks, listings, trees, pages, storages, or integrations within a project.
 When listing integrations, returns a compact inventory of each integration with its connected feeds (id and name only) — use get_integration_feed for the full feed schema.

 storage_ids